Judge dismisses lieutenant governor’s libel suit against CBS

 Fairfax sued CBS for $400 million in September, after the network aired exclusive interviews with two women, Vanessa Tyson and Meredith Watson, who accused him of sexual assault more than 15 years ago.

-Fairfax says the encounters were consensual and argued in the lawsuit that the network reported the allegations in a way that insinuated his guilt.
+Fairfax alleged the network reported the allegations in a way that insinuated his guilt.

 CBS lawyers defended the network’s journalism and accused Fairfax of using the lawsuit to attack his accusers.